nrc-cnrc/EGSnrc/HEN_HOUSE/gui/egs_gui/images/README.md

 The following images were created by Ghada Hamdan.who was contracted by the National Research Council of Canada.
 Copyright for these images is with the National Research Council of Canada.
-They are distributed under the terms of the Affero General Public License version 3, a copy of which is included in this directory for reference.
+They are distributed under the terms of the GNU Affero General Public License version 3, a copy of which is included in this directory for reference.

  Image file                 |
 :---------------------------|